 Ongoing Assessment Strategies and Applications [Course B]

-In this course you will learn the latest and most effective strategies of assessment for learning and how to use the arts to construct and reveal understanding.
-There is a special emphasis on:
+In this course you will learn the latest and most effective strategies of assessment for learning and how to use the arts to construct and reveal and assess understanding.
+There is a special emphasis upon thinking routines and on: